amostajo/wordpress-plugin/README.md

 ### Step 2

-Create the folder location where you plugin will reside, usually inside the plugins folder of your wordpress installation:
+Create the folder location where your plugin will reside, usually inside the plugins folder of your wordpress installation:

 ```bash
 [WORDPRESS ROOT]